pinatacolada/topskylppc/README.md

 # Instalation
 TopSky is already included in the Sector Package of Portugal vACC.

-When prompted during startup, use the LPPC_CTR_TS.prf profile.
+When prompted during startup, use the LPPC_TopSky.prf profile.

 Ta-daa, it should work now.